DGretta/Music/tooling/framework_overview.md

 **Your first day navigation guide to systematic AI accountability and guide creation**

+---

+## **Integration with Project Philosophy**

+This document explains the systematic frameworks for AI collaboration - the operational discipline of HOW we work together.

+**For philosophical foundation:** Read `project_philosophy.md` first to understand WHY this project exists - the interconnectedness principle, generational thinking, teaching obligation, and the scale of ~500 instruments to document.

+**This document focuses on HOW:** We maintain system integrity through disciplined process (mise en place, teaching obligation from brigade system, consequence model) to achieve those philosophical goals.

+**The connection:** project_philosophy.md teaches WHY through worldview (Douglas Adams' interconnectedness, generational transmission, creator context).
+This document teaches WHY through operational discipline (brigade system, network engineering, systematic process).
+Both perspectives converge on the same principle: **system integrity maintained through disciplined process.**

+---

 ## **🚨 CRITICAL PRINCIPLES - READ FIRST**

 **These frameworks are built on brigade system discipline - professional kitchen training applied to AI collaboration.
 Every principle exists because skipping steps in kitchens causes injuries and in networks causes outages.
 The same applies here: process violations degrade system integrity regardless of immediate results.**